SLCN Training Packages

 We cover the following training sessions locally or via Zoom and can devise training to suit your school requirements, to enquire or book please email us or call 01883 712271

-Please note due to COVID-19 unfortunately we are not able to confirm bookings at the present time.
-However, please contact us to express your interest or to discuss any of these courses.
+Please contact us to express your interest or to discuss any of these courses.

 Supporting students with SLCN, especially Developmental Language Disorder

 This course covers ways in which you can adapt your teaching, classroom environments and resources to support the language needs of children with DLD.
 It will also detail methods to use to target specific skills in small group or 1:1 sessions.

 This course covers the developmental sequence of speaking and listening, how to establish a classroom environment where students can feel confident as communicators and will provide examples of activities that help students with DLD to develop their speaking and listening skills.

 Developing attention and listening skills

 This course will explain the difficulties that students with DLD have with maintaining attention and will explore strategies to support the development of their attention and listening skills in class.